-At Dordt students are challenged to tackle all issues from a Christian point of view.
-They discuss topics such as stewardship, agricultural policy, environmental health, rural community vitality, and animal welfare.
+At Dordt you will be challenged to tackle all issues from a Christian point of view.
+You’ll discuss topics such as stewardship, agricultural policy, environmental health, rural community vitality, and animal welfare.
 Our view of agriculture rests firmly on our understanding that “the earth is the Lord’s, and everything in it” (Psalm 24:1).

 Students enrolled in animal science courses at Dordt not only see large animal (livestock) veterinary care but also small animal (pet) care.

 “Dordt offers a well-respected pre-vet program in the heart of a diverse agricultural region,” says Dr. Duane Bajema, pre-veterinary program advisor.
 “That gives you many opportunities to grow and develop professionally.”